Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

 #### Challenge 8

+Add an option to display the temperature as F or C.

+To do this you need a UI element that allows us to make the choice.
+This can be radio button or a menu.

+You'll also need to set the units in your request, or use the standard unit and convert to F or C.

+#### Challenge 9

 Use `navigator.geolocation` to get the weather by geographic cooordinates.

-#### Challenge 9
+#### Challenge 10

 Use an API of your choice in place of the OpenWeatherMap API.
 Build components and sub-components to do the work and display your data.
 Choose anything from one of these services: